Deducteam/hol2dk/README.md

 cd ~/output-hol2dk/Logic
 hol2dk link Logic/make
 ```
-This will add links to files needed to generate, translate and check proofs.
+This will create files and add links to files needed to generate, translate and check proofs.

 You can then do in order:
+- `make` to get the list of targets and variables
 - `make split` to generate a file for each theorem
 - `make -j$jobs lp` to translate HOL-Light proofs to Lambdapi
 - `make -j$jobs lpo` to check Lambdapi files (optional)